Techalica/acf-extended/README.md

 # ACF Extended

 Register [advanced custom fields](https://www.advancedcustomfields.com) with object oriented PHP.

 ACF Extended provides an object oriented API to register fields, groups and layouts with ACF.
-If you register fields in your theme, you can safely rely on version control when working with other developers.
 Oh, and you don't have to worry about unique field keys.

 - [Installation](#installation)
 - [Usage](#usage)